 Visit the virtual clinic

 You can receive an evaluation 24/7 by a board-certified physician by phone, computer or app.
-We are experiencing higher volumes than usual.
-Thank you for your patience.

 Frequently asked questions about care and services

 The new clinical lab test can tell if someone had a past infection with the COVID-19 coronavirus whether or not that person had symptoms.
 The test looks for a particular antibody in the blood that shows the person has an immune response to previous infection with this virus.
 This is different from the nasal swab testing, which is used to determine if you currently have an active infection with the virus.
 The antibody diagnostic test can only be ordered by a person’s healthcare provider and will involve a blood draw.
 The benefits of getting this test remain uncertain and should not be used for diagnosis of COVID-19 at this time.
 If you previously have had a nasal swab test positive for COVID-19, there is little clinical need for the antibody test.

 While it's not yet certain that it proves someone is immune, or how long such immunity would last, researchers and clinicians think these tests might help answer these questions.
 Antibody tests might also be used to evaluate potential vaccines, or to determine what percentage of a population has been exposed to, and overcame, this coronavirus.
 The hope is such blood tests, if they do predict immunity, may be useful in re-opening business and schools, sending people back to work and allowing people to enjoy socializing and recreational activities again.